-Here are the top factors broadcasters will need to assess to implement multi-bitrate video streaming with Dacast.
+That said, let’s take a look at the top factors broadcasters will need to assess to implement multi-bitrate video streaming with Dacast.

 1. Create a Bitrate Ladder

-The streaming profile or encoding ladder is the set of bitrates and resolutions that broadcasters plan to stream to end-users.
+The streaming profile or encoding ladder is the set of bitrates and resolutions that broadcasters plan to stream to viewers.
 Many broadcasters choose a universal ladder that’s meant to optimize every video file for any device or connection.

 In fact, Apple proposed a fixed bitrate encoding ladder for HLS streaming that’s optimized for Apple devices.
 Since then, Netflix introduced per-title encoding to optimize the bitrate ladder to the content rather than viewing conditions.
 Either way, there’s no one-size-fits-all approach for broadcasters.

 Within Dacast, users can choose multi-streaming settings for every video file, whether it’s a video on demand (VOD) or live streaming.
-You’ll want to choose set from a set of renditions that include the bitrates and resolutions that suit your intended audience.
+You’ll want to choose from a set of renditions that include the bitrates and resolutions that suit your intended audience.